 Zuse Research Seminar

 What?
-The Zuse Research Seminar serves as an interdisciplinary forum for researchers in the field of Applied Mathematics and Computer Science.
+The Zuse Research Seminar serves as an interdisciplinary forum for researchers in Applied Mathematics and Computer Science.

-Please contact Tim Conrad and Christoph Spiegel by email for any organisational questions.
+Contact Tim Conrad or Christoph Spiegel for organisational questions.

 Upcoming Talks